FC Sachsen Leipzig: Unofficial successors

 After the dissolution of FC Sachsen Leipzig in 2011, two new sides soon appeared, both claiming to be the rightful heirs.
 The first was BSG Chemie Leipzig.
 The club had been founded by supporters of FC Sachsen Leipzig already back in 1997.
 The team began play in the lowest tier city competition and made its debut in the 2008-09 3.
 Kreisklasse Leipzig.
 The new BSG Chemie Leipzig won successive promotions over the following seasons.
 The second side was SG Leipzig Leutzsch founded on 21 May 2011.
-SG Leipzig Leutzsch took over the place of the second team of FC Sachsen Leipzig in the Sachsenliga, as well as the youth department of FC Sachsen Leipzig, and was made the main tentant of the Alfred-Kunze-Sportpark.
+SG Leipzig Leutzsch took over the place of the second team of FC Sachsen Leipzig in the Sachsenliga, as well as the youth department of FC Sachsen Leipzig, and was made the main tenant of the Alfred-Kunze-Sportpark.
 SG Leipzig Leutzsch adopted the name SG Sachsen Leipzig in 2013.

 Financial difficulties for Sachsen continued.
 After SG Sachsen Leipzig encountered liquidity difficulties at the end of 2013, the club eventually filed for insolvency on 5 May 2014.
 The insolvency proceedings were opened on 30 June 2014.
 The team had to descend to the Landesklasse Sachsen Nord (previously named Bezirksliga Sachsen Nord) and BSG Chemie Leipzig was made the sole tenant of the Alfred-Kunze-Sportpark.
 SG Sachsen Leipzig was however unable to prove the number of junior teams required.
 The Saxony Football Association (SFV) and the Leipzig Football Association (LFV) therefore denied the club a playing right in any of their leagues.
 SG Sachsen Leipzig then cancelled its sporting operations and dissolved.

 However, the name Sachsen Leipzig was soon taken up again by a new club, the LFV Sachsen Leipzig, founded in October 2014.
-LFV Sachsen Leipzig made its debut in the 2015-16 3.
+LFV Sachsen Leipzig made its debut in the 2015–16 3.
 Kreisklasse Leipzig.
 The team was formed out of the second team of TuS Leutzsch and coached by former FC Sachsen Leipzig-coach Michael Breitkopf.
 Among the players was former FC Sachsen Leipzig- and SG Sachsen Leipzig-forward Nico Breitkopf.
 The team proved successful, with LFV Sachsen Leipzig winning promotion to the 2.
 Kreisklasse Leipzig on its first attempt.
 The success was repeated in the next season, with LFV Sachsen Leipzig winning promotion to the 1.
 Kreisklasse Leipzig on 14 May 2017.
 LFV Sachsen Leipzig plays its home matches at the Willi-Kühn-Sportpark in Leipzig, as sub-tenants of DSV Leipzig Nordwest.
 The stadium has a capacity of 4,000 spectators, of which 350 are seated and roofed.